5hourupload/WatchBlock/README.md

 ```
 Android 28.0 or newer.
 This app uses Google Maps through Google API in order to display location markers.
-Your individual API key will be needed inorder to access the Google Map's project api.
 ```

 ### Installing